roeysc/dynamic_computational_phenotyping/README.md

 # dynamic_computational_phenotyping
-Code and data for: Schurr, Reznik et al. (submitted).
+Code and data for: Schurr, Reznik, Hillman, Bhui, Gershman (submitted).
 Dynamic computational phenotyping of human cognition.

 Code consists of several groups:
 - Stan: A Stan file of the computational model of each task.
 Each model has two versions, both of them are hierarchical models - the 'independent' version (which assumes no temporal structure of the phenotype) and the 'dynamic' version, which embodies specific assumptions about the temporal evolution of the phenotype.
 This folder contains a short tutorial on how to run these scripts.